 As I mentioned, I had some of my best travel memories while I was volunteering and the countries that I volunteered in, are still some of my favourite to this day.
 Overall it is a really great way to see the world and connect with like-minded people.
 If one of your travel ambitions is to see how far you can go on the amount of money you have, volunteering at a hostel will get you soo much further than you could ever imagine.

-Best of luck and just remember to go for it, even if it doesn’t look like the hostel you want to stay at takes volunteers, reach out anyway.
+Best of luck and just remember to go for it, even if it doesn’t look like the hostel you want to stay at has volunteering opportunities, reach out anyway.
 The worst thing they can say is no!

 If you’re curious about solo female travel in Portugal (which I hope you are because it’s AWESOME) and want to read more about my experience, check out my Ultimate Guide for Lisbon Solo Travel blog post here.